disketteomelette/aframe-easy-teleport/README.md

 # schema

-The purpose of this straightforward plugin is to provide an extremely simple way to move objects or the user to a specific position within the scene without any unnecessary frills and with minimal code.
+The purpose of this component is to provide an extremely simple way to move objects or the user to a specific position within the scene without any unnecessary frills and with minimal code.

 This component needs from you the *what* and *where*.
 Simple.
 Use "where" to specify a 3 vector position and "target" to define what will move to the position.